Frequently Asked Questions

 Yes.
 The studio policy covers such topics as holidays, tuition, missed lessons, and guidelines for at-home practice.
 When you come for an information session you will get a copy of the studio policy.

-Preferred payment is by cash or check.
-Venmo is available for a 2% fee.
+Tuition is paid every other month by cash, check or Zelle.
 A discount is offered for annual payments.
 Please contact the studio for prices.

 Nothing is better than a good acoustic piano for touch and tone quality.
 However, if you are planning to purchase a digital piano or keyboard, make sure it is full size, with 88 keys that are touch sensitive and weighted.
 If your keyboard is portable, you will also need a stand and a sustain pedal, which plugs into the back.
 An adjustable piano bench is very helpful so the student can sit at the proper height.